YVishere/ReRight/README.md

 Points for future:
 <pre>
+        - Sending more bytes than mentioned in the server does not automatically parse the data.
         - Every TCP request requires a new client address.
 So make connect to server calls inside the request functions.
+               -- I have to identify if this is caused by the python file closing the connection on its own
         - The server fails to connect on the first try after restarting my laptop, but connects on the second try.
 Possibly due to the time needed for sys path to actually be implemented.
         - Unity messes up directory if a file is added as a component, so I had to use System library to get the
           absolute path of the current directory and modify it a teensy bit